OpenVPN/openvpn/doc/man-sections/client-options.rst

   after a failed auth.
 Older clients will keep using the token value and react according to ``--auth-retry``

+--auth-token-user base64username
+  Companion option to ``--auth-token``.
+This options allows to override the username used by the client when reauthenticating with the ``auth-token``.
+  It also allows to use ``--auth-token`` in setups that normally do not use username and password.

+  The username has to be base64 encoded.

 --auth-user-pass
   Authenticate with server using username/password.